An unfamiliar look at the Human body

 Western Medicine has its own way to look at the human body and in general, only treats the symptoms that appear when the body is out of balance meaning ill.

-In the book “The Holy Science” written by Jnanavator Swami Sri Yoekteswar, we are shown a completely different approach to how we should understand the human body by studying the teeth and the intestines.
-This knowledge puts an entirely new light on things which I personally find very interesting and well worth taking into consideration.
+In the book “The Holy Science” written by Jnanavator Swami Sri Yoekteswar, we are shown a completely unique approach to how we should understand the human body by studying the teeth and the intestines.
+This knowledge puts an entirely new light on things that I personally find very interesting and well worth taking into consideration.